-Che Clair Ridge Project is the second phase development of the Clair field, which is located approximately 75km west of the Shetland Islands, UK.
-The project involves the development of the areas north of the Clair Phase 1, with an investment of £4.5bn (approximately $7.5bn).
+The Clair Ridge Project is the second-phase development of the Clair field, which is located approximately 75km west of the Shetland Islands in the UK.
+The project involves the development of areas north of Clair Phase 1, with an investment of £4.5bn ($5.7bn).

-The facilities installed in Clair Phase 1 are expected to continue production until 2028.
-The Clair Ridge Project will extend the life of the field to 2050, enabling the extraction of an estimated 640 million barrels of oil over a 40-year period, with peak production expected to be up to 120,000 barrels of oil a day.
+The facilities installed in Clair phase one are expected to continue production until 2028.
+The Clair Ridge Project will extend the life of the field to 2050, enabling the extraction of an estimated 640 million barrels of oil over a 40-year period, with peak production expected to be up to 120,000 barrels of oil a day (bpd).

-The project was approved by the UK Government in October 2011 and construction activities were completed in 2016.
-The first oil is expected in 2018.
+The Clair Ridge project was approved by the UK Government in October 2011 and construction was completed in 2016.
+The project achieved its first oil in November 2018.

 Clair Ridge Project development details

-The project primarily involves the installation of two bridge-linked platforms at a water depth of approximately 140m, the drilling of 36 wells (26 producing wells and ten water injectors), and a tie-in to the existing Clair Phase 1 export pipeline system via three eight-slot subsea manifolds.
+The project primarily involves the installation of two bridge-linked platforms at a water depth of approximately 140m, the drilling of 36 wells (26 producing wells and ten water injectors) and a tie-in to the existing Clair phase one export pipeline system via three eight-slot subsea manifolds.

 Initial drilling works for the project included the pre-drilling of seven wells using an eight-slot subsea template with the help of a semi-submersible drilling rig.
-The remaining wells, on the other hand, will be drilled by the DP platform for more than 12 years.
+The remaining wells will be drilled by the DP platform for more than 12 years.

-The produced oil will be exported to the Sullom Voe Terminal (SVT) via a new 6.5km-long and 22in-diameter pipeline connected to the existing Clair Phase 1 oil export pipeline, whereas the produced gas will be exported to the SVT via a new 14km-long and 6in-diameter pipeline connected to the west of the Shetland pipeline system.
+The produced oil is exported to the Sullom Voe Terminal (SVT) via a new 5.5km-long and 2.2in-diameter pipeline connected to the existing Clair phase one oil export pipeline, whereas the produced gas is exported to the SVT via a new 14.6km-long and 6in-diameter pipeline connected to the west of the Shetland pipeline system.

-The project is the first large-scale project to implement BP’s patented LoSal enhanced oil recovery (EOR) system, which was successfully tested at the Endicott field.
-The new technology will alter the salinity of water injected into the reservoirs and increase the recovery of oil.
+Clair Ridge is the first large-scale project to implement BP’s patented LoSal enhanced oil recovery (EOR) system, which was successfully tested at the Endicott field.
+The technology will alter the salinity of water injected into the reservoirs and increase oil recovery.

 The jackets for the two platforms were constructed by Kvaerner, whereas the topsides were constructed by Hyundai Heavy Industries under a $620m contract.

-The weight saving studies for the platforms, and the engineering and project management services for the project were rendered by AMEC, who also executed the conceptual engineering studies for the project from 2008 to 2009.
+The weight-saving studies for the platforms, as well as the engineering and project management services for the project, were rendered by AMEC, who also executed the conceptual engineering studies from 2008-09.

 The oil metering skid for the DP platform was supplied by Oil & Gas Systems (OGS) and the two generators for the platforms are being supplied by MTU Friedrichshafen.

-The external blast-rated cladding and blast-rated, stainless-steel heating, ventilation, and air-conditioning (HVAC) ductwork for the living quarters were designed, manufactured and supplied by MTE.
-The contract to design, manufacture and install the platform’s helicopter refuelling system has been awarded to Gordon Engineering.
+The external blast-rated cladding and blast-rated stainless-steel heating, ventilation and air-conditioning (HVAC) ductwork for the living quarters were designed, manufactured and supplied by MTE.
+The contract to design, manufacture and install the platform’s helicopter refuelling system was awarded to Gordon Engineering.

-Subsea 7 has been contracted to carry out the engineering, procurement, fabrication and installation of the export pipelines, and the supply and installation of three manifold structures, two umbilical jumpers and the tie-in spools.
+Subsea 7 was contracted to carry out the engineering, procurement, fabrication and installation of the export pipelines, as well as the supply and installation of three-manifold structures, two umbilical jumpers and the tie-in spools.

 Arc Energy Resources applied a corrosion-resistant surface to the internal bores of two forged wye pieces at the site.
-Mojix has been selected to provide its wide-area passive radio frequency identification (RFID) solutions for the project.
+Mojix was selected to provide its wide-area passive radio frequency identification (RFID) solutions for the project.